Infection Control Statement

 - Any review and update of policies, procedures and guidelines

-This protocol applies to all staff employed by the partnership
+This Protocol applies to all staff employed by the practice.

-Infection control leads attended a training course in February 2018 and keep up to date with IC policy and provide update training to the rest of the practice team at protected learning education meetings annually.
 Staff that are unable to be present at the training are given a copy of the training presentation which is available to all staff.
 The IC inspection document is available on the shared drive for all staff to access.
+An article on hand hygiene was included in our last staff newsletter

 As a practice we ensure that all of our clinical staff are up to date with their Hep B immunisations and offered any occupational health vaccinations applicable to their role (i.e. MMR, Seasonal Flu).
 We take part in the National Immunisation campaigns for patients and offer vaccinations in house and via home visits to our patient population.

-- ICP Our contract cleaners work to cleaning specifications laid out in their contract along with frequencies and an annual audit takes place to ensure these are being met.
+- Our contract cleaner’s Opus Clean, work to cleaning specifications laid out in their contract along with frequencies and an annual audit takes place to ensure these are being met.
 Cleaning equipment is stored in accordance with the NHS Cleaning Specifications.

-- We provide minimal toys to help entertain children whilst they are in the waiting rooms and during consultations.
-NHS Cleaning Specifications recommend that all toys are cleaned regularly and we therefore provide only wipeable mounted toys in the waiting room.
+- We provide minimal toys to help entertain children whilst they are in the waiting room (however these have been removed since Covid-19).
+NHS Cleaning Specifications recommend that all toys are clean regularly and we therefore provide only wipeable toys.

-- In the clinical room the modesty screens are paper type material and changed bi annually.
+- In the doctor’s room the modesty screens are paper type material and changed bi annually.

-- Spill kits for blood, vomit or urine are provided for the reception area and treatment rooms complete with all necessary PPE.
+- Spill kits for blood, vomit or urine are provided for the reception area and treatment room complete with all necessary Personal Protective Equipment.

 PPE (Personal Protective Equipment)